 The Best Things To Do In Quito On A Budget

 The main attractions of Quito are mostly centered around its historic architecture and the scenic rolling hills surrounding the main area of the city.
 So basically, there’s going to be a lot of churches, museums, and narrow old-timey streets to explore.
+You’ve also got a wide selection of cultural things to do in Quito.
 Throw in a couple of nearby hikes and day trips and you’ve got a pretty well-balanced city for the outdoorsy traveler.

 Basilica del Voto Nacional